 As far as possible, keep your couple differences aside and give the news to your child together with a common perspective.
 Be prepared and practise together in advance as otherwise due to your feelings towards each other you might end up acting out in front of your child.
 This will help your child understand the situation better and help to save any emerging confusion from the decision.
 Further, it helps in preserving feelings of trust in the child for the parents rather than taking sides and developing negative feelings for one parent.
 Do not give in the difficult details to your children.
 If you have more than one child, tell all the children together.

-Keep the information simple and age appropriate:
+Keep the information about your divorce simple and age appropriate:

 More than anything else, what affects children deeply is their whereabouts after the separation.
 They want to know their future routine such as where they will stay, which school they will go to, what hobby classes they will attend to, whether they will still see their friends, who will take care of them, and so on.

 • Toddlers and pre schoolers (2 to 5yrs): They are egocentric in nature.
 They do not empathise with parents so much.
 They also do not understand complex feelings neither can they reciprocate towards them.
 A lot of detailed information can leave them distressed and confused as they would feel uncertain.